signalfx/signalfx-python-tracing/README.md

 ## Installation and Configuration

-SignalFx-Tracing works by detecting your available libraries and frameworks and configuring instrumentors for distributed tracing via the Python [OpenTracing API 2.0](https://pypi.org/project/opentracing/2.0.0/).
+The SignalFx-Tracing Library for Python works by detecting your available libraries and frameworks and configuring instrumentors for distributed tracing via the Python [OpenTracing API 2.0](https://pypi.org/project/opentracing/2.0.0/).
 As adoption of this API is done on a per-instrumentor basis, it's recommended that you use the helpful bootstrap